 If you’re suffering from severe pain, your doctor might also recommend X-rays or an MRI to get a closer look at your vertebrae and the soft tissues in your back.
 These measures can pinpoint herniated discs and other related problems.

-Whenever possible, the team at Houston Spine & Rehabilitation Centers treats sciatica using safe, non-invasive means.
+Whenever possible, the team at Houston Spine & Rehabilitation Centers treats sciatica using safe, non-invasive sciatica treatments.
 Depending on your symptoms and their severity, they might recommend:

 These treatments encourage circulation throughout your body, easing pain and relieving inflammation.
 Once you’re feeling better, the team recommends chiropractic treatment at least once a month.
 Regular chiropractic care can slow down the degeneration of the joints in your spine by restoring normal joint movement.

-If you’re suffering from sciatica-induced pain, request an appointment at Houston Spine & Rehabilitation Centers today by calling the office nearest you or booking online.
+If you’re suffering from sciatica-induced pain, request an appointment at Houston Spine & Rehabilitation Centers today by calling the office nearest you or book for Sciatica Treatments Specialist in the woodlands and Houston online.

 Monday: 8:00am – 6:00pm